-Crinkle cookies always seem to make an appearance come December.
-Traditionally chocolate, they are categorised by the snowy coating of icing sugar on the outside, the crackled top, and a soft, fudgy cookie texture.
+Crinkle cookies always seem to make an appearance come December and I am here for it.
+They are so pretty and decedent being categorised by the snowy coating of icing sugar on the outside, the crackled top, and a soft, fudgy cookie texture.

 How to make red velvet crinkle cookies